 Marine Wildlife on the Doorstep

-The most poignant part of the recent Irish Times piece entitled “Wild Atlantic Way: whales and wonder along Cork’s Haven Coast” is simply put by local skipper Colin Barnes.
-“People go to Iceland, Newfoundland and New Zealand to see these creatures, but you can see the exact same here.”
-Cork’s Haven Coastline provides a potential viewpoint for marine wildlife at every turn.
+The most poignant part of the recent Irish Times piece, “Wild Atlantic Way: whales and wonder along Cork’s Haven Coast” is simply put by local skipper, Colin Barnes.
+He underlines the popularity of local whale-watching tours in West Cork by saying that “People go to Iceland, Newfoundland and New Zealand to see these creatures, but you can see the exact same here.”
+Cork’s Haven Coastline (from Kinsale to Bantry)provides a potential viewpoint for marine wildlife at every turn.
 It is recognised as one of the best whale-watching destinations in Europe.

 Ballynoe House is situated on West Cork’s Haven Coast

-The number of headlands, peninsulas and embayments of the Haven Coast, part of the Wild Atlantic Way tourist route, means that viewing larger marine wildlife is common.
+The number of headlands, peninsulas and embayments of the Haven Coast, part of the Wild Atlantic Way tourist route, makes viewing larger marine wildlife common.
 This includes several species of whale (fin, minke & humpback) as well as dolphins, porpoises and basking sharks.
 Often, these marine leviathans come close to shore.

-We have personally viewed passing whales from Keameen Point or Sandscove, just a short walk from Ballynoe House.
-TWe have also seen them from the observation deck at Galley Head lighthouse or passing the Sheep’s Head Lighthouse outbound from Bantry Bay.
-You only need to follow local blogs and Facebook pages of tour operators and their clients who post videos of personal visits by cetaceans alongside tour boats.
+We have viewed passing whales from Keameen Point or Sandscove, just a short walk from Ballynoe House.
+We have also seen them from the observation deck at Galley Head lighthouse, or passing the Sheep’s Head Lighthouse outbound from Bantry Bay.
+Just follow local blogs and Facebook pages of tour operators and their clients to see videos of personal visits by cetaceans.
 There are some spectacular images of both minke whales and basking sharks breaching off Baltimore.

 In 2016, just a short walk from Ballynoe House, a Basking Shark was filmed off the beach at Red Strand.